 - Stress and mood

 Lifestyle changes can lower your risk for heart disease.
-Being proactive and making good choices to improve your wellness are factors in preventing heart disease and other health conditions.
-Some things you can do to lessen your risk include:
+Being proactive and making good choices to improve your wellness can play a significant role in preventing heart disease and other health conditions.
+Steps you can take to lessen your risk include:

 In addition to the typical signs of a heart attack, women may experience the following: